maddyterryy/spotifyAPI-searcher/README.md

-This is a spotify API searcher written in Python that returns basic information such as username, playlist data, and liked songs from the API using user authentification.
+This is a spotify API searcher written in Python that returns basic information such as username, playlist data, and liked songs from the API using user authentication.